 Millennials try out many different things to see what works and what doesn’t.
 It is only when they are given the responsibility to actually try and fail that they are able to learn.
 Without the opportunity to gain experience from their actions, Millennials -like other generations- will lose interest quickly.

-So give your Millennials the responsibility they seek, and expect to see great results from those learning opportunities.
-By embracing delegation and encouraging experimentation, organizations can explore more creative new options.
-Additionally, people will also naturally develop a more analytical approach to consider and discuss the additional data and information generated by these experiments.
-This is a key to a good Learning Organization
+So give your Millennials the responsibility they seek by providing them with opportunities for personal and professional development, and expect to see great results from those learning opportunities.
+By enabling employees to develop and grow, they will naturally develop a more analytical approach to consider and discuss the additional data and information generated by these learning experiences.
+This is key to building a Learning Organization.

 2. Provide Ample Opportunity to Collaborate